CrisCloseTheDoor/GS-SGNet/README.md

 ```
 python tools\ethucy\train_deterministic.py --gpu 0 --seed 1 --dataset ZARA1 --model SGNet --num_workers 0 --batch_size 128 --dropout 0.0 --lr 1e-4 --epochs 60
 ```
-The model will be saved at `tools\ethucy\checkpoints`, we suggest you create a folder `checkpoints\deteriministic` and put the saved model of phase1 here
+The model will be saved at `tools\ethucy\checkpoints`, we suggest you create a folder `checkpoints\deteriministic` and put the saved model of phase1 here.
+- TO DO: Put Pretrained model here

 ### Phase 2.
 Training the distribution predictor